-This is a great book to debunk all the common myths about children’s health such as fevers are bad and vaccinations are good.
+This is a great book to debunk all the common myths about children’s health such as fevers are bad and ear infections should be treated with antibiotics.
 If you are an out of the box thinker and not given to “monkey see, monkey do” type of behavior when it comes to caring and raising your children, this book is for you.
 It will help you raise a healthy child in spite of your doctor.

 That argument was incredible to witness.
 Two doctors going at it about the very basic premise that what is in our everyday processed foods is quite literally frying our brains.

-If you suffer from any type of auto-immune disease, this book is an absolute must read.
-Dr. Campbell-McBride goes into detail about how imbalance in the gut is the root of all auto-immune illness and what you can do with your diet to reverse this downward slide in your health.
+If you suffer from any type of auto-immune disease, this book is an absolute must-read.
+Dr. Campbell-McBride goes into detail about how an imbalance in the gut is the root of all auto-immune illness and what you can do with your diet to reverse this downward slide in your health.

 One auto-immune illness leads to another and then another, so if you suffer from allergies and think this is no big deal, think again.
 Allergies are auto-immune in nature and it will lead over time to more serious auto-immune illness unless you do something about it.